 After the war LVT became forgotten in the new Labour government’s enthusiasm for the Town and Country Planning Act of 1947, which was indeed a necessary and progressive measure, and to which we owe the fact that England remains largely a green and pleasant land, but it did not deal sufficiently with the unearned gains to be made through land ownership.
 Many members of the Labour party also held on to the belief that nationalisation was the best solution.
 In his book The New Enclosure, Brett Christophers quotes the then chancellor Hugh Dalton as saying:

 The new Conservative government took the matter further in protecting the interests of the landowners.
 In 1961 they introduced the ‘Land Compensation Act’, which was part of legislation required to compensate property owners in the case of compulsory purchase.
 The Land compensation Act was designed specifically to compensate landowners, not only for the existing use value, but also (in section 14) for the loss of speculative ‘hope’ value due to possible future increases in land values.
-In other words it was effectively a compensation for land speculators.
-This legislation is still in force today and (the section 14) should be one of the first things to be repealed in any move towards land reform.
+In other words it was effectively a encouragement for land speculators.
+This legislation is still in force today and the section 14 should be one of the first things to be repealed in any move towards land reform.

 The next Labour government introduced the Land Commission Act Betterment Levy in 1967, which was ritually abolished by the succeeding Conservative government in 1970.
 In a further move the third post-war Labour government brought in the Community Land Act in 1975, followed by the Development Land Tax in 1976.
 However none of these measures really encompassed the underlying principle of LVT, which is the continuous collection of the Economic Rent for the public purse.